 Business valuation experts generally can be engaged to provide either a “conclusion of value” or a “calculation of value.”
 While these terms sound similar, there are significant differences between these two types of engagements.

-Overview of Professional Standards
+Overview of Professional Standards for Valuation Services

 Most professional standards that govern the work of business valuation professionals – including the AICPA’s Statement on Standards for Valuation Services VS Section 100 (VS 100) – identify two types of professional service engagements: